 • Spaced Repetition: This method of learning (also known as distributed practice) is highly effective.
 It involves revising content at increasing time intervals until it is embedded.
 Naturally, microlearning’s small course sizes makes this easier.
 A dedicated feature which remembers which questions a learner got right also boosts its effectiveness.

 If you want to work with an LMS company which can offer all of the above as a standalone training product or as a something to augment your existing system, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.
+You can use EdApp’s free learning management system for business by signing up here or read about free lms.